cs-education/sysbuild/README.md

   contains information on how the project team works and collaborates.

 * If you want to talk to a project team member privately, click on any member in the Gitter chat room and choose "Chat Privately".
-Please feel free to reach out to the project owners if you want to discuss large collaborations or adopting the project for your own use.
+Please feel free to reach out to the [project leaders](PEOPLE.md#project-leaders) if you want to discuss large collaborations or adopting the project for your own use.

-* Please do not hesitate to reach out to the project owners directly to report any kind of abuse, harassment, or other concerns.
+* Please do not hesitate to reach out to the project leaders directly to report any kind of abuse, harassment, or other concerns.

 ## Contributing